“And the King will answer them, ‘Truly, I say to you, as you did it to one of the least of these my brethren, you did it to me.” – Matthew 25:40

 Mother Teresa continued to follow her heart and her faith.
 Her hard work and dedication to the “least of these” began to capture the attention of people all around the world.
 Soon other missionaries would join her cause.
 The Missionaries of Charity now have over 4,000 sisters and 300 brothers who lead thousands of volunteers in the poorest areas of 100 countries.

 Mother Teresa’s life is a testimony to the power of faith being lived out through service.
 Her acts of love and compassion remind us that we too can make a difference.
-When we remember that we are called to love our neighbors, without exception, God will work with us and through us to be a blessing to the world.
+When we remember that we are called to love God and love all, God will work with us and through us to be a blessing to the world.

 – Rev. Keith King, Pastor of Worship